fbpx

 See also Aswan and Pharaoh’s Island.
 For historical images of Philae Island and Elephantine Island, see Life in the Holy Land.

-Philae Temple (Egyptian Monuments).
-Lengthy description of the site with some tips on visiting.
+Philae Temple (Egyptian Monuments) Lengthy description of the site with some tips for visiting.

-EGYPT: Philae Temple / Temple of Isis – Aswan (YouTube).
-Offers some nice footage of the site.
+Philae Temple / Temple of Isis – Aswan (YouTube) Offers some nice footage of the site in 9 minutes.